JOJOexchange/smart-contract-EVM/README.md

 2. Trade
 3. Execute liquidation

-The Dealer can be designed in various ways, and JOJODealer is just one of the solutions proposed by the JOJO team.
+The Dealer can be designed in various ways, and JOJODealerV1.0 is just one of the solutions proposed by the JOJO team.
+For example, you can develop an AMM version of Dealer.

 JOJODealer has four main features below:
 - Off-chain matching, on-chain settlement
 - Cross model
 - Fixed discount liquidation
-- Allowing for margin deposit
+- Virtual credit

 ## Trading: Off-chain matching, on-chain settlement
 JOJODealer uses the orderbook model to provide liquidity.
 Orders are placed, canceled and mathced off-chain, while the final settlement occurs on-chain.
 This architecture is similar to 0xProtocol, which allows for an excellent trading experience while keeping the system decentralized enough.